iter8-tools/docs/docs/getting-started/first-release.md

     ```

 ??? note "Sample output"
-    The output identifies the success of the request and the version of the application that responds.
+    The output identifies the success of the request (the HTTP return code) and the version of the application that responded (the `app-version` header).
 For example:

     ```
     HTTP/1.1 200 OK